 Measure your canoe’s width and then see the chart below for our suggested length:

-Bending Branches makes two double-bladed paddles for solo canoeists:
+Bending Branches makes a double-bladed paddles for solo canoeists:

 - Impression Solo has the traditional wood look with its beautiful combination of basswood and red alder.
 It’s available in 260 cm and 280 cm and weighs 44 ounces.
 It sells for $249.95.